NaluCFD/Nalu/docs/source/theory/boundaryConditions.rst

 boundary face.
 The scheme has been shown to be design-order (see upcoming Domino et al., 2019, Comp. & Fluids).

-Note that the ability for the continuity solve to be well conditioned may require an interior Dirichlet on pressure as the open pressure specification for the global correction algorithm is lacking.
-In most cases, a Dirichlet condition is not actually required as the NULL-space of the continuity system may not be found in the solve.

 Momentum
 ~~~~~~~~